xmhd/xor-overlay/README.md

 * nm-applet - Removed hard dependency on polkit as it is not required.
 * libsecret - Removed hard dependency on gnome-keyring and added USE flag to support multiple providers of FreeDesktop.org libsecret service (e.g. keepassx, gnome-keyring).
-* linux-sources - Added additional kernel sources to satisfy virtual/linux-sources dependency.
+* gentoo-sources - Linux kernel sources with additional patches and optional compilation, module signing etc.
 * icecream - up-to-date releases.
 * OpenJDK - forked to add older OpenJDK versions and add musl support.
 * debianutils - removed gentoo-installkernel stuff from ebuild as we use Debian' installkernel script.

 ### TLDR; Changelog for packages not in the main repositories ###

-* Ego - Configuration tool from Funtoo Linux by Daniel Robbins.
+* ego - Configuration tool from Funtoo Linux by Daniel Robbins.
 Replaces eselect-profile from Gentoo Linux.
-* GCC - Refactored logic which will all reside inside the ebuild rather than toolchain.eclass, so that additional patch sets can be easily added etc.
+* gcc - Refactored logic which will all reside inside the ebuild rather than toolchain.eclass, so that additional patch sets can be easily added etc.
 * DTrace - tracer from Solaris & BSD, supported in Oracle Linux and now *too Linux.
 * Various packages for CAC key support.